 What’s the Deal with Instagram Reels?

-As an entrepreneur using social media to grow your business, by now, you’ve probably heard about Instagram Reels.
-It’s possible you have already created ones (or tried to!).
-In this post, I want to give you a quick snapshot on why I love them, use them and encourage those on Instagram anyway, to check them out.
+As a network marketer using social media to grow your business, you’ve probably heard about Facebook or Instagram Reels.
+You may have already created ones (or tried to!).
+In this post, I want to give you a quick snapshot of why I love them, use them and encourage you to check them out.

-Although my understanding is they were created to compete with the SnapChat popularity, I do believe they hold their own merit.
-And, as we slowly watch IGTV become a ‘thing of the past’, it’s important to adapt where you can.
+Although I understand they were created to compete with Snapchat’s popularity, I believe they hold their merit.
+And, as we slowly watch IGTV become a ‘thing of the past, it’s essential to adapt where you can.

 First, let’s take a quick look into them;

 - Short-form video content in full 9:16 portrait mode

 - Duration is 3–15 seconds in length (and since expanded)